 Conservancy, this inlet provides kayakers of all skill levels a variety of

 opportunities.
 Highly valued for its well-developed inter-tidal flats,

 salt-water marshes and meadow communities, the Gilttoyees and neighboring

 Miskatla Inlet provide ample opportunity for wildlife viewing both in the water

 and on the shore.
 Amazing waterfalls and unique rock formations make this a destination not to be missed!

 Sue and Loretta Channel Area - July 2019

 With so much area to explore you will want to go more than once!

 For the beginner… this protected area makes for great paddling while you are still honing your skills.
-For the more advanced the islands Loretta and Maitland await!
-Or give yourself a workout and cross Devastation Channel for a dip in the hotsprings at Weewanie!
-A perfect departure location to explore further down the channel for adventure paddlers looking for multi-day excursions.
+For the more advanced the islands of Loretta and Maitland await!
+Or give yourself a workout and cross Devastation Channel for a dip in the hotsprings at Weewanie or bring your gear and stay the night enjoy an incredible channel sunset and you fall asleep to the sounds of the wild!
+Loretta is a perfect departure location to explore further down the channel for adventure paddlers looking for multi-day excursions.

 Weewanie Hot Springs Provincial Park - August 2019